chcrate/html/README.md

-# a simple html interface of some sort
+a simple html interface.
-# no specific direction on this project
-# this is for testing purposes only
+this is in the beginning and testing phase
 #
-# thanks for visiting